 The amount of conflicting research that exists on salt is astounding.
 Hundreds of studies have been conducted on salt intake, and a consistent pattern has never been established for sodium’s role in a variety of negative health outcomes.
 At a minimum, it seems absurd that so much time, energy, and money is spent on trying to reduce the amount of salt that Americans eat, considering how weak the evidence is on this issue.

-Ultimately, my perspective is that adding unrefined salt to a whole foods Paleo diet is perfectly healthy.
-By limiting grains and processed foods, the amount of sodium in your diet will already be drastically reduced as compared to the standard American diet.
 A bit of salt can make certain healthy foods, particularly bitter vegetables, far more palatable.
 Considering the evidence I’ve presented in this series, I believe that salt restriction for the general population is not only unnecessary, but potentially dangerous.